pranigopu/mastersProject/NOTES/markov-chains/steady-state-behaviour-of-markov-chains.md

 **Recurrent class**:

-A group of recurrent states that can transition only between each other
+A group of recurrent states that can transition only between each other.

 **Periodic states**:

-States in a recurrent class are periodic if all transitions lead from one distinct subclass to another distinct subclass
+States in a recurrent class are periodic if all transitions lead from one distinct subclass to another distinct subclass.

 **NOTE**: _There may be more than 1 distinct subclasses, but there must be more than 1._